Kreateer/stress-project/CONTRIBUTING.md

 ## Step 4 : Work on the assigned issue
 - Work on the issue(s) assigned to you.
 - Add all the files/folders needed.
-- After you've made changes or made your contribution to the project, add changes to the branch you've just created by:
+- After you've made changes or additions to the project, add your changes to the branch you've just created:
 ```
-# To add all new files to branch Branch_Name
+# To add all new changes to the branch you checked out
 $ git add .
 ```
 ## Step 5 : Commit
 - To commit give a descriptive message, so that everyone can understand what changes you've made.
 In the Git CLI, you can do this by:
 ```
-# This message get associated with all files you have changed
+# This message gets associated with all the files you have changed
 $ git commit -m 'message
 ```
 - **NOTE**: A Pull Request should have **only one commit**.
 Multiple commits should be **squashed**(compiled into one).

 ## Step 6 : Push to Remote
 - Once you're sure you've included everything you needed in your commit, upload your changes to your fork:
 ```